giladgray/chrome-switchtab/readme.md

 4. Click "Load unpacked extension..." button
 5. Select the `chrome-switchtabs` repository folder (it's a valid extension)
 6. Profit
+7. If it complains about missing files then follow the Development instructions below.

 ## Development
 1. `npm install`